sysadmin-info/now-clocking/README.md

 ## Installation

 1. Install the fonts "Gotham Bold", "Gotham Book", and "Montserrat Light".
-2. Copy the files `cmusart` and `spotifyart` into `~/Documents`
+2. Copy all files into `~/.config/conky`
-3. Copy the folder `np` into your `.conky` folder.
-4. Put the Conky widget into your desktop.
+3. Put the Conky widget into your desktop.
-5. You might want to adjust the positioning of the widget since as said above, this widget is originally created for personal use only so I just made it specifically for my screen size, etc.
+4. You might want to adjust the positioning of the widget since as said above, this widget is originally created for personal use only so I just made it specifically for my screen size, etc.

 ## Some questions you might ask